-All Coaches, Mentors and Trainers (referred to hereafter as Coaches) should ensure that young people and children benefit significantly from our games by promoting a positive, healthy and participatory approach in our work with underage players.
+All coaches, mentors and trainers should ensure that young people and children benefit significantly from our games by promoting a positive, healthy and participatory approach in our work with underage players.
 In developing the skills levels of every player, Coaches should always encourage enjoyment and fun while ensuring meaningful participation in our games and activities.
 Coaches should always remember that they are role models for the players in their care.